AYANDEY/encoder/README.md

 ClickEncoder
 =============
 ![Title image](/img/Title.png)

-> Arduino library to handle rotary encoders **with** buttons as a user input device.
+This is an Arduino library to handle rotary encoders **with** buttons as a user input device.
 Rotary Encoder with pushbutton Implementation [ClickEncoder].
 Also provides `Button` only or `Encoder` only (without button), each as a class on its own.

 - Timer-Based: Works on any IO-Pin.